Rancho Seco Recreational Park: Amanda Blake Wildlife Refuge

 The Amanda Blake wildlife refuge is located west of the lake across the dam.
 Covering 75 acres of the park, it hosts captive-bred and rescued endangered animals including oryx and giant emu.

 Ecology

 The park sits in the middle of an oak woodland with oak trees dominating the horizon when looking away from the lake.
 Below the oaks, a variety of grasses and flowering plants grow especially near the vernal pool locations.
 The lake shore has a thick barrier of blackberry bushes everywhere except the dam and the picnic/camping areas.
 Ducks and geese swim in the recreation areas where the shore is clear.
 Some people are observed feeding them.
 Great blue heron eat the fish from the lake.
 Bald eagles and hawks nest in the trees surrounding the lake.
 Many insects are present including dragonflies and grasshoppers.
 Raccoons are a notable mammal using the lake as a water source, with their droppings dispersed along the narrow animal trails cutting across the park.

-The "Rancho Raptor" Sightings

-On December 27 2021, multiple visitors of Rancho Seco Recreational Park reported seeing a large avian creature fly above the Rancho Seco Nuclear Generator Station towards the tent campgrounds.
-The creature was allegedly "abnormally large" with its wingspan measuring upwards of 15 feet, according to one visitor, with others affirming his claim of size of the animal.
-The creature was rumored to have soared slightly above the water, heading towards the southern end of the lake, before flying back east, away from the nuclear generator station.
-Witnesses reported hearing a high pitched screech as the creature flew away.
-Visitors who followed the route of the creature were unable to obtain evidence of the encounter, aside from a large feather, which was later identified as the feather from a ferruginous hawk.
-Though some witnesses and enthusiasts believe that the "Rancho Raptor" could be mythologically related to a thunderbird, naturalists claim that the animal was simply a ferruginous hawk afflicted with a genetic mutation that drastically altered its size, or that the creature was a large California condor.
-Those that support the notion that the "Rancho Raptor" is a new cryptid have refuted the latter claim, citing that California condors do not make audibly significant sounds, and have proposed instead that the creature was another sighting of the Mothman.
-They claim that because there has been an alleged sighting of the Mothman in Sacramento, California and because the Mothman has also been reported to have high pitched screech, it is not unlikely that the infamous cryptid had returned.
-No other reports have been made of the "Rancho Raptor" since 2021.